List of tallest buildings in British Columbia: Tallest under construction or proposed

 This table lists skyscrapers under construction in British Columbia that will rise over 100 m tall.

 Under construction

-Proposed
+Proposed and approved

-This table lists skyscrapers proposed for construction in British Columbia that are planned to rise over 100 m tall.
+This table lists skyscrapers proposed or approved for construction in British Columbia that are planned to rise over 100 m tall.

 Tallest demolished

 This table lists buildings in British Columbia that were demolished or destroyed and at one time stood at least 100 m in height.

 Timeline of tallest buildings

 This is a list of buildings that in the past held the title of tallest building in British Columbia.